 Continuing Care and Levels of Care

-As a multidimensional treatment center, Ascent is proud to offer a variety of services to help your child succeed and heal from child abuse.
+As a multidimensional treatment center, Ascent’s treatment center and mental health clinic in Arkansas is proud to offer a variety of services to help your child succeed and heal from child abuse.
 Our Child Health Management Services (CHMS) offers both day program and outpatient treatment options for a variety of medical and developmental diagnoses.
 Our Rehabilitate Services for Persons with Mental Illness (RSPMI) is similarly offered on an outpatient and day program and is designed to help children who are struggling with mental illness learn to manage their disorders.
 Ascent offers a 24-hour crisis and emergency line for parents and children who may be facing an emergency situation.

 Each year, we will conduct a series of evaluations to make certain that our treatment approaches are working and to determine whether or not your child still requires our services.
 In the event that your child has grown out of his or her need for services, we offer a formal discharge process that will ensure an appropriate aftercare plan is in place before services are discontinued.